PCSX2/pcsx2/bin/GameIndex.md

 ## Patches

 The patch that corresponds to the running game's CRC will take precedence over the `default`.
-Multiple patches for the same CRC cannot be defined and this will throw an invalidation errors.
+Multiple patches using the same CRC cannot be defined and this will throw a validation error.

+> CRCs are case-insensitive, however uppercase is preferred stylistically!

 Patches should be defined as multi-line string blocks, where each line would correspond with a line in a conventional `*.pnach` file